 Our dental engineers carry a high amount of stock on their vans however if a special order part needs to be ordered you will be sent a quotation for a follow up visit by our customer service team.

-Yes, we will try our very best to get your practice up and running with the provision of loan equipment, subject to availability.
+• Yes, we will try our very best to get your practice up and running with the provision of loan equipment, subject to availability.
 The cost of the loan equipment will be agreed with you in writing prior to delivery and installation.
+We can provide loans on all the following:

 We do offer a fixed lunchtime appointment slot, subject to engineer availability.
 We will ensure that the engineer is blocked out either side to guarantee a set arrival time for you.
 Charges for this service will be provided at the point of booking.